hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 ![projection](img/projections.jpg)

 :arrow_forward: For example, try to zoom in on the Netherlands or the US!

+You can find lat long coordinates with [this website](http://www.latlong.net/) easily.

 ``` js
 var projection = d3.geoMercator()